 In the early part of the 20th century, Zagreb grew even more quickly.
-A number of residential neighbourhoods emerged and expanded, which saw the population of Zagreb increase by 70% during the 1920s, the city growing further after World War II when new areas such as Novi Zagreb (literally meaning New Zagreb) were created.
+A number of residential neighbourhoods emerged and expanded, which saw the population of Zagreb increase by 70% during the 1920s.
+The city grew further after World War II when new areas such as Novi Zagreb (literally ‘New Zagreb’) were created.
 An industrial area was also established in 1949 and Zagreb’s Pleso Airport opened in 1962.

-During the time of former Yugoslavia, Zagreb was an important city in the country – by population, it was the second largest in Yugoslavia (behind Belgrade) and was considered the economic centre of the country.
+During the time of former Yugoslavia, Zagreb was an important city in the country.
+By population, it was the second largest in Yugoslavia (behind Belgrade) and was considered the economic centre of the country.
 In 1991, when Croatia declared independence, the city became capital of Croatia.
 Although it was hit a few times during the resulting war, the city emerged relatively unscathed and there’s no lingering evidence.

-These days, Zagreb is a bustling city with many sights, museums, galleries, bars and restaurants, and not forgetting the all important “cafe society” – Zagreb is home to many a cafe which almost always seem to be entirely full with locals!
+These days, Zagreb is a bustling city with many sights, museums, galleries, bars and restaurants.
+And not forgetting the all important “cafe society” – Zagreb is home to many a cafe which almost always seem to be entirely full with locals!
 The city is well worth a visit, whether on a city break or as part of a longer holiday combined with Croatia’s coastal delights.